benjackson3811/project_3_quiz/README.md

-# Cape Town Quiz.
+# Cape Town Quiz

-The Python based project is a terminal based quiz game.
+The project is a python based terminal quiz game.
 The purpose of the quiz is to answer eight questions and get a score.
-The terminal based interactive quiz educates the user on Cape Town.
+The goal of the quiz is an educational and fun to do quiz on Cape Town.

-As a temporary resident of Cape Town, the desire to share my enjoyment of the city was my inspiration for the quiz.
+As a temporary resident of Cape Town, I wanted to share my enjoyment of the city this was my inspiration for the quiz.

 Play the game here - https://cape-town-quiz.herokuapp.com/